Act Governing Food Safety and Sanitation

 Article 49-1

 The scope and value of the proceeds of crime in violating this Act may be based on an estimation if the valuation is deemed difficult.
-The regulation governing such estimation shall be established by the Executive Yuan.
+The regulation governing such estimation shall be prescribed by the Executive Yuan.

 Article 49-2